-The Canadian Police Association publicly expressed support for Bill C-65, suggesting that there should be a "high threshold for applicants to meet before any supervised consumption site can be considered."
-24 Association President Tom Stamatakis said that in his experience, supervised consumption sites "lead to an increase in criminal behaviour and disorder in the surrounding community and have a significant impact on police resources."
-25
+The Canadian Police Association publicly expressed support for Bill C-65, the earlier version of Bill C-2, suggesting that there should be a "high threshold for applicants to meet before any supervised consumption site can be considered."
+Association President Tom Stamatakis said that in his experience, supervised consumption sites "lead to an increase in criminal behaviour and disorder in the surrounding community and have a significant impact on police resources."

-Early reaction to Bill C-65 from other stakeholders was generally negative.
+Reaction to Bill C-65 from other stakeholders was generally negative.
 The Canadian Medical Association issued a statement saying that the bill creates "unnecessary obstacles and burdens that could ultimately deter creation of more injection sites."
-26 Further, it claimed that the bill is "founded upon ideology that seeks to hinder initiatives to mitigate the very real challenges and great personal harm caused by drug abuse."
-27 In its response to the bill, the Canadian Nurses Association stated that "[a] government truly committed to public health and safety would work to enhance access to prevention and treatment services - instead of building more barriers."
-28 Dr. Mark Tyndall, head of infectious diseases with the Ottawa Hospital, argued that supervised injection sites help some of the most vulnerable members of communities, and that policies he sees reflected in the bill "in essence take a serious medical condition and criminalize it."29
+Further, it claimed that the bill is "founded upon ideology that seeks to hinder initiatives to mitigate the very real challenges and great personal harm caused by drug abuse."

+In its response to the bill, the Canadian Nurses Association stated that "[a] government truly committed to public health and safety would work to enhance access to prevention and treatment services - instead of building more barriers."
+Dr. Mark Tyndall, head of infectious diseases with the Ottawa Hospital, argued that supervised injection sites help some of the most vulnerable members of communities, and that policies he sees reflected in the bill "in essence take a serious medical condition and criminalize it."

-The Canadian HIV/AIDS Legal Network, the Canadian Drug Policy Coalition and Pivot Legal Society issued a joint statement accusing the bill of "flouting" the Insite decision and arguing that it "ignores both the extensive evidence that such health services are needed and effective, and the human rights of Canadians with addictions."
-30 Other groups advocating on behalf of persons living with HIV/AIDS expressed similar views.31
+The Canadian HIV/AIDS Legal Network, the Canadian Drug Policy Coalition and Pivot Legal Society issued a joint statement accusing the federal government of "flouting" the Insite decision and arguing that it "ignores both the extensive evidence that such health services are needed and effective, and the human rights of Canadians with addictions."
+Other groups advocating on behalf of persons living with HIV/AIDS expressed similar views.

-Editorials in several Canadian newspapers were critical of the bill because it does not fully take into account the Supreme Court of Canada's ruling or the life-saving purpose of supervised injection sites.32 However, editorials from some other newspapers, although not dealing directly with Bill C-65, expressed objections to the establishment of supervised injection sites, questioning the efficacy of these facilities in achieving their public health objectives.33
+Editorials in several Canadian newspapers were critical of Bill C-65 because it does not fully take into account the Supreme Court of Canada's ruling or the life-saving purpose of supervised injection sites.

+Within several communities, including Edmonton, London, Toronto and Ottawa, supervised injection sites have been the topic of much debate.
+In connection with these debates, editorials in some newspapers, although not dealing directly with Bill C-2 or its predecessor, expressed objections to the establishment of supervised injection sites, questioning the efficacy of these facilities in achieving their public health objectives.